 *Chattanooga Office Only

-A sinus augmentation is generally performed at Oral and maxillofacial surgeons Wayne E. Tipps, DDS, Steven P. Tipps, DDS, Hal Jones, DDS, John A. Spann, DDS, and Ivo Aaron Miller, DDS, office, under local anesthesia.
-However, some patients also may request oral or intravenous sedative medication as well.
+By completing a bone graft procedure, Oral and maxillofacial surgeons Wayne E. Tipps, DDS, Steven P. Tipps, DDS, Hal Jones, DDS, John A. Spann, DDS, and Ivo Aaron Miller, DDS, are now able to restore bone function and growth, thereby halting the effects of poor denture care.

 Chattanooga Address: 6015 Shallowford Road • Chattanooga , TN 37421 • Phone: 423-893-3333

 Fort Oglethorpe Address: 78 Alamar Street • Fort Oglethorpe, GA 30742 • Phone: 706-858-7054